 - Explain to participants that one major tradition on board Intrepid was called Crossing the Line.
 When Intrepid crossed the equator, the ship celebrated with different sporting events and foods.
-Sailors who had never crossed the equator before, who were called polliwogs, had to complete activities like obstacle courses and wear dress up in silly outfits.
-They also had to eat from a different menu than the shellbacks, who had already crossed the equator. - Show the example Crossing the Equator menu.
-Ask participants to look closely at the menu items for Shellbacks and Polliwogs. - How was the Polliwogs' menu different from the Shellbacks'? - Can you point out some of the silly foods the polliwogs had to eat? - Explain to participants that food wasn't only important during Crossing the Line.
-It was especially important during the holidays.
-Many sailors missed home and their traditional foods at times like Thanksgiving, Hanukkah and Christmas.
-During these holidays, the kitchen on Intrepid would make special foods for the men on board.
-Because the men were from all different states and regions in the United States, and some from all over the world, the cooking staff would make traditional foods from lots of different cultures.
+Sailors who had never crossed the equator before, who were called polliwogs, had a special menu to eat from. - Show the example Crossing the Equator menu.
+Ask participants to look closely at the menu items for Shellbacks and Polliwogs. - How was the Polliwogs' menu different from the Shellbacks'? - Can you point out some of the silly foods the polliwogs had to eat? - Using the worksheet or blank sheet of paper, participants will combine a food with something silly to create a menu item for polliwogs.
+Ask participants to share their silly polliwog food.